mspnp/performance-optimization/TooManyInstances/docs/TooManyInstances.md

 ## Consequences of the solution

 The system should should be more scalable, offer a higher throughput (the system is wasting less time acquiring and releasing resources and is therefore able to spend more time doing useful work), and report fewer errors as the workload increases.
-The following graph shows the load-test results for the sample application, using the same workload as before, but invoking the `GetProductAsync` method in the `SingleInstance` controller:
+The following graph shows the load-test results for the sample application, using the same workload as before, but invoking the `GetProductAsync` method in the `SingleHttpClientInstance` controller:

-![Throughput of the sample application reusing the same instance of an HttpClient object for each request][throughput-single-instance]
+![Throughput of the sample application reusing the same instance of an HttpClient object for each request][throughput-single-HTTPClient-instance]

-No errors were reported, and the system was amply able to handle an increasing load  of up to over 500 requests per second.
-The average response time was close to half that of the previous test (around 170 milliseconds).
+No errors were reported, and the system was amply able to handle an increasing load  of up to over 500 requests per second; the volume of requests capable of being handled closely mirroring the user-load.
+The average response time was close to half that of the previous test.
+The result is a system that is much more scalable than before.

+Finally, the graph below shows the results of the equivalent load-test for the `SingleServiceInstance` controller. *Note that as before, the scale for the response time and throughput for this graph are logarithmic.*:

+![Throughput of the sample application reusing the same instance of an HttpClient object for each request][throughput-single-ExpensiveToCreateService-instance]

+The volume of requests handled increases in line with the user-load while the average response time remains low.
+This is similar to the profile of the code that creates a single `HttpClient` instance.

 ## Related resources